2019 MIT ENERGY CONFERENCE

 Industry professionals, students, researchers, engineers, academics, policymakers, analysts, and folks enthusiastic about the future of energy and energy technologies are all encouraged to attend.
 The conference is open to both domestic and international attendees.

-How can I participate in the 2019 MIT Energy Conference?
+How could people participate in the 2019 MIT Energy Conference?

-Those who were interested in speaking at the conference can submit a description about their background and what they're interested in speaking about through our contact form.
-Their submission will sent to our content directors for consideration.
-Proposals for poster presentations with an optional demonstration at the Showcase (see next question) can also be submitted through our contact form.
+Those who were interested in speaking at the conference submitted a description about their background and what they were interested in speaking about through our contact form.
+Their submission was sent to our content directors for consideration.
+Proposals for poster presentations with an optional demonstration at the Showcase (see next question) were also be submitted through our contact form.

-Poster presentations are welcomed to be submitted for the 2019 Conference.
-Poster and interactive presentations or demonstrations will be featured at the Tech Showcase, held on the evening of April 4th.
-Prospective participants are invited contact us to let us know what they are interested in presenting and will be considered once the official call for Tech Showcase presenters begins.
+Poster presentations were welcomed to be submitted for the 2019 Conference.
+Poster and interactive presentations or demonstrations were featured at the Tech Showcase, held on the evening of April 4th.
+Prospective participants were invited contact us to let us know what they were interested in presenting and would be considered once the official call for Tech Showcase presenters began.

-International attendees who require visa clearance into the U.S. for the conference need a signed letter of invitation.
-For this letter, we need their full name, affiliation (such as organization/company or university name), title, address of the affiliation, and their phone number (including country code).
-Letters are signed then scanned and sent via email to those who request one.
-If you are an international attendee, please contact us to request a letter of invitation.
+International attendees who require visa clearance into the U.S. for the conference needed a signed letter of invitation.
+For this letter, we needed their full name, affiliation (such as organization/company or university name), title, address of the affiliation, and their phone number (including country code).
+Letters were signed then scanned and sent via email to those who requested one.

-Attendees are responsible for their transportation and lodging costs.
-Groups of 10 or more are able to arrange a group rate discount at the Boston Marriott Cambridge (subject to availability).
+Attendees were responsible for their transportation and lodging costs.
+Groups of 10 or more could arrange a group rate discount at the Boston Marriott Cambridge (subject to availability).